Kemi Badenoch attacks ‘cruel family farms tax’ in PMQs debut

 “But when it comes to inheritance, the vast vast majority of farmers will be unaffected, as she well knows; as they well know.”

+Defence was mentioned in the Budget speech which set out what Rachel Reeves called “a path to spending 2.5% of GDP on defence”.

+Sir Keir told Mrs Badenoch that “the one thing I learned as leader of the opposition is it’s a good idea to listen to what the Government is actually saying.”

-The exchange came after both Sir Keir and Mrs Badenoch had congratulated US President-elect Donald Trump on his victory, and she took the opportunity to press the Prime Minister on his relationship with the incoming American leader.
+The exchanges on the Budget came after both Sir Keir and Mrs Badenoch had congratulated US President-elect Donald Trump on his victory, and she took the opportunity to press the Prime Minister on his relationship with the incoming American leader.

 Mrs Badenoch asked the Prime Minister to invite the President-elect to speak in Parliament next time he visits the UK, and pointed to the row over Labour activists campaigning for Kamala Harris.